swartout/swartout.github.io/_posts/2022-12-25-intuitive-explanation-of-gpt-part-2.md

 ![self-attention block](/assets/GPT/GPT_00061.jpg)

 We're almost done!
 Now that we have a good idea how masked self-attention works, all that's left in a decoder block is the feed-forward neural net.
-This is just two linar layers with a nonlinearity in between (the width of the layers is a hyperparameter one can choose).
+This is just two linac layers with a nonlinearity in between (the width of the layers is a hyperparameter one can choose).

 This block is what's repeated throughout GPT - getting this means you're almost the entire way there to understanding the architecture!

 There's just two finishing points I'd like to make:

-1) Instead of computing the output of each head and then concatenating them, this whole opeation can efficiently be done using - you guessed it - matrix multiplication and reshaping.
-This process is left as an excercise to the reader (or [Google](https://github.com/karpathy/minGPT/blob/master/mingpt/model.py) it).
+1) Instead of computing the output of each head and then concatenating them, this whole operation can efficiently be done using - you guessed it - matrix multiplication and reshaping.
+This process is left as an exercise to the reader (or [Google](https://github.com/karpathy/minGPT/blob/master/mingpt/model.py) it).

 2) I skipped over the "masked" part of masked self-attention.
 I'll explain why it's important and how it works in the next post.
 If you want to read about it now, I'd recommend [
 The Annotated Transformer](https://nlp.seas.harvard.edu/annotated-transformer/#decoder).

-Thank you for spending your time reading this - I appriciate it!
+Thank you for spending your time reading this - I appreciate it!
 Stay turned for Part 3!

 -Carter